The Blowing Rock Historical Society

 This book is considered a "must read" for any fan of Blowing Rock history.
 "A Village Tapestry" was awarded “Best Local History “ by the Society of North Carolina Historians.
 It is an outstanding and comprehensive history of Blowing Rock, written by Barry M. Buxton, PhD.
 Barry is a native , coming from an old and prominent Blowing Rock family.

-Note: "A Village Tapestry" has been republished by the Blowing Rock Historical Society and can be purchased at any of the following locations: (This list is coming soon.)
+Note: "A Village Tapestry" has been reprinted by the Blowing Rock Historical Society

 Post Cards - Of Historic Blowing Rock (Volumes I and II)

 Blowing Rock Historical Society, "Post Cards Of Historic Blowing Rock".
 Boone, NC: Parkway Publishers, Inc., 2007.
 Print